mariatechmaniac/api-specification/README.md

 # API Specifications

-Provides Open API Specification 3 definitions for Nexmo APIs.
+Provides Open API Specification 3 definitions for Nexmo APIs and it is great.

 These definitions provide a single point of truth that can be used end-to-end can we used to: